 twice a day?

-In the overpopulated deltas of the Philippines, people live in areas that experience daily flooding.
+In the overpopulated deltas of the Global South, people live in areas that experience daily flooding.
 The demand for safe and affordable housing is immense, yet available dry land is scarce.
-Our floating home will enable Philippine families to live in an affordable, safe and comfortable home.
+Our floating home will enable families to live in an affordable, safe and comfortable home.

 A home that remains dry, even in case of heavy flooding, is possible with a floating home.
 As the home is resilient to storms, the resident will be dry and safe during natural disasters.

 We believe that floating and amphibious housing is the future.
 Living with the water allows for natural water runoff ecosystems, while the inhabitants can live safely and comfortably above ground.
 Furthermore, floating homes free up and transform areas that were previously inaccessible for safe living.
 Floating houses can already be found in deltas around the world from the Netherlands to the Philippines.
 We believe that the concept has the potential to provide a safe and affordable living solution to the middle classes in developing countries.

 The homes are built in a factory and assembled on location.
 Local prefabrication guarantees the quality of the homes and allows for rapid upscaling.